 Women have been seen to gain 2.2 kg plus or minus 4.41 kg in perimenopause.
 That’s a wide range, because, again, it depends on nature and nurture.

-Now, excess weight gain at Menopause really indicates metabolism that is too slow.
-And also, it is a sign of underlying hormone imbalances, which triggered menopausal weight gain int he first place.
+Excess weight gain at Menopause really indicates metabolism that is too slow.
+And also, it is a sign of underlying hormone imbalances, which triggered menopausal weight gain in the first place.

 So, weight gain is really a symptom.

 What often goes unnoticed by many menopausal women is the peripheral health complications of menopausal weight gain.